 The short version

-I teach yoga that will make you move your body kindly, calm your mind and feel good.
+I teach yoga that will make you move, breathe, relax your body, calm your mind and help you feel good.